fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 There _are_ some exceptions to this.

-* Standard installations of F# on Linux and Mac as part of Monos install the latest FSharp.Core into the GAC and add machine-wide binding redirects for that component.
-That means that, for those machines, the latest FSharp.Core will be found and used (even if you include an FSharp.Core in your application).
+* Standard installations of F# tools on Linux and Mac on  Mono also install the latest FSharp.Core into the GAC.
+THey also add machine-wide binding redirects for that component.
+That means that, for those machines, the latest innstalled FSharp.Core will be used by applications.

 * Some installations of F# on Windows Visual Studio do install FSharp.Core into the GAC.